The Four Pillars of Investing

 From his own descriptions, Chinaski appeared older than he was during his teen years.
 This gave him some respect from classmates early on, but he eventually succumbed to some of the worst acne I have ever heard described.
 He had boils all over his body to the extent that he did not go to high school for a term.
 Through this misfortune, he describes meeting the first person that he genuinely felt cared about him.
 It was the nurse that carried out the regular, albeit, ineffective treatment on him for his acne.
 He would lay for hours as needles and drills were inserted into his boils to express them.
 This was typically followed by UV treatment and then, later, by applied clay-like substances, and being bandaged like a mummy.
 Being bandaged like a mummy seemed to be the only treatment that had any kind of positive effect – and it was minimal.
 Chinaski, however, enjoyed being bandaged like a mummy.
 It allowed him to wander publicly in anonymity, without his gruesome scars and boils visible to the world.

 His maladies also largely caused him to give up any hope of dating.
-Most teenagers are constantly pre-occupied with the prospects of sex.
+Most teenagers are constantly pre-occupied with the prospects of dating and sex.
 Chinaski felt, given his appearance, it wasn’t even worth the effort.
 The desire was there, but his sense of practicality and understanding of society overrode it.
+A broke guy, covered in boils has no chance.

 My father’s music

 My father spent just about every second of his life thinking about music.
 He played everywhere he could and played with all the jazz greats of his time.
 His main instrument was the saxophone, but he also played the flute, clarinet, keyboards, trumpet, trombone, and harmonica.
 He was playing and teaching until his final days.
 His favorite musician was saxophonist, Charlie Parker.
-He wrote an album of songs dedicated to Parker, entitled, That’s the man they called Bird.
+An album of songs dedicated to Parker and written by my father, entitled, That’s the man they called Bird, is my favorite.
 My dad plays saxophone, clarinet, and flute on the album.
 He never got the sort of recognition he hoped for from the music industry, so I thought I would share some of his music.
 I have put it on Soundcloud for anyone that would like to listen and enjoy.

 The Bogleheads’ Guide to Retirement Planning